toralf/tinderbox/README.md

     mkdir distfiles img{1,2} logs run tb

-to have 2 directories acting as mount points for 2 separate file systems (mkfs is *much* more faster than rm -rf) to hold the chroot images.
+to have 2 directories acting as mount points for 2 separate file systems holding the images.
 Use both file systems in a round robin manner, start with the first, eg.:

-    ln -s img1 img
+    ln -sf ./img1 ./img

-Clone this git repository.
+Clone this Git repository.

 Move *./data* and *./sdata* into *~tinderbox/tb/*.
 Move *./bin* into */opt/tb/ as user *root*.